Good copy = lots of sales.

 Additionally, entrepreneurs need to also ensure that they use calls to action.

-These are sentences which tell customers to take another action which gets them closer to the final sale.
+These are sentences that tell customers to take another action that gets them closer to the final sale.

 - Buy now